 OLED is also physically flexible, LG created a screen that rolls up.
 This could dramatically change the way a home TV looks, opening up the possibility of curved sets and even screens that can be peeled off the wall.

-At the moment OLED is expensive.
-A 65-inch OLED set like the LG OLED 65B6VE costs around £2699 making it a premium product for the TV enthusiast, although LG believes that with improved production processes manufacturing costs will fall.
+At the moment OLED is expensive in comparison to other types of TV sets, although prices are dropping.
+The 55-inch LG 55EG9A7V costs around £800, while the LG 55-inch OLED55B7V offers 4K and costs around £1500, making it a premium product for the TV enthusiast, although LG believes that with improved production processes manufacturing costs will fall.

 9. Video on demand